sm2774us/full_stack_interview_prep_2021/README.md

 ##### A7.
 The `<header>` element is used to contain introductory and navigational information about a section of the page.
-This can include the section heading, the author’s name, time and date of publication, table of contents, or other navigational information.
+This can include the section heading, the author's name, time and date of publication, table of contents, or other navigational information.

-The `<article>` element is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it’s meaining.
+The `<article>` element is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it's meaining.
 Individual blog posts or news stories are good examples.

 The `<section>` element is a flexible container for holding content that shares a common informational theme or purpose.

 The `<footer>` element is used to hold information that should appear at the end of a section of content and contain additional information about the section.
-Author’s name, copyright information, and related links are typical examples of such content.
+Author's name, copyright information, and related links are typical examples of such content.

 ##### Q8.
 Can a `<section>` contain `<article>` elements?
 Can an `<article>` contain `<section>` elements?
 Provide usage examples.